TTK4851-Realistic-Traffic/ferje-ais-importer/README.md

     1. `source ./venv/bin/activate`
     1. `pip3 install -r requirements-frozen.txt`
 1. Run the tests through PyCharm, VSCode or terminal (whatever you prefer)

+Our Python tests uses the package [moto](https://pypi.org/project/moto/).
+It simplifies interactions with AWS when running tests by simulating an actual environment, but is in reality only run locally.
+This allows you as developer to interact with AWS as normal, using [boto3](https://boto3.amazonaws.com/).
+See `ferjeimporter/tests/ test_import_success` for a working example.